Constraining the dipole moments of the top quark

 for an assumed top mass of $m_t=172.5$~GeV.
 We have combined the estimated statistical and systematic errors in quadrature.
 This is consistent with the most recent theoretical SM prediction for this observable~\cite{nnlottbar},

-based on approximate NNLO QCD calculation using the same top mass and the MSTW2008 PDFs~\cite{Martin:2009iq}.
+based on approximate NNLO QCD calculation using the same top mass and the MSTW2008 PDFs~\cite{Martin:2009iq}\footnote{Different approximations to the full NNLO QCD result employed by the present calculations give mildly inconsistent results for $\sigma^{\rm Tevatron}_{\rm SM}$, while the agreement at high $m_{t\bar t}$ as well as for the LHC observables is much better (see~\cite{Kidonakis:2011ca} for a recent review).
+We have checked explicitly, that our bounds are not significantly affected by using different approximate NNLO QCD results~\cite{Kidonakis:2011ca}. }.
 As pointed out in~\cite{Blum:2011up}, the most significant information in the high $m_{t\bar t}$ region at the Tevatron is the one derived from the next-to-highest measured bin~\cite{Aaltonen:2009iz},

 to be compared with the SM theory prediction of~\cite{Ahrens:2010zv},

 At the LHC at 7 TeV, presently the most precise measurement~\cite{ttATLAS} for the total production cross-section yields

 in agreement with the SM prediction of~\cite{Aliev:2010zk},